fidoster/delivoo/README.md

 Getting Started

-1.Download the .zip file and extract it to a convenient location on your computer.
+1.Download the folder
-2.Open a terminal and navigate to the extracted folder.
+2.Open a terminal and navigate to the folder.
 3.Run npm install to install the necessary dependencies.
 4.Run npm start to start the development server.
 5.Open your browser and navigate to http://localhost:3000/ to see the calculator in action.